Player Information

 Net Set Go is a fun, safe and social course for girls and boys of junior primary school age.
 It is a positive introduction to netball through entertaining games and basic drills.
 For more information click here.

-9 & Under and 11 & under: Grades 3, 4 & 5
+9 & under and 11 & under: Grades 3, 4 & 5

-12 and above
+12 years and above

 Player age is generally determined as of the 31st December of the current playing year.
 The Association will also accept children at the same grade at school whose birthday is after December 31st but before May 1st of the following year, to allow friendship/school year groups to play together.
 Specific age group information can be found in the BDNA bylaws on their resources page.